 The WorkForce series from Epson is truly a lineup to reckon with.
 The WF-3540 extends users 2-sided printing/scanning/copying and dual trays that can hold a maximum of 500 pages.
 Even setting it up with AirPrint is no trouble at all.
 The automatic document feeder and overall paper handling abilities of this device get the highest rating compared to the rest in this array.
 Ethernet and integrated Wi-Fi are also part of the package.

 Apart from Epson Connect for wireless printing needs, you can also try it with Google Cloud Print.
 The two trays on the front are complemented by a rear feed for shoving in labels, envelopes, card stock and similar stuff.
 There are ports for attaching USB drives, SD cards and MS Duo cards.
 The $149.99 device’s highlight is its speedy performance of almost 13 monochrome pages per minute.
+If you like the Epson WorkForce WF-3540 you may also be interested in Epson’s more specialized printers like the Epson SureColor F2100 garment printer.

 5. Canon Pixma MG8220